MicrosoftDocs/win32-pr.pt-br/desktop-src/direct3dhlsl/waveactivecountbits.md

 ## <a name="return-value"></a>Valor retornado

-O número de que é avaliado como true em todas as pistas ativas na onda atual.
+O número de pistas para as quais a variável booliana é avaliada como true, em todas as pistas ativas na onda atual.

 ## <a name="remarks"></a>Comentários